Skincare Hacks If You Regularly Wear a Face Mask

 Acne treatments are better if you’re breaking out.

 After removing your face mask, cleanse your face as soon as it’s off to keep away any bacteria that can cause skin problems.

 Try to ditch your everyday makeup routine for work as wearing a face mask throughout the day can result in a buildup of oil, sweat, and bacteria that will clog your pores.

-Allow your skin to breathe during these times with lighter or no makeup, and your complexion will thank you.
+Allow your skin to breathe during these times with lighter makeup (focus on your eyes, eyebrows, cheekbones, and forehead) or no makeup at all, and your complexion will thank you.

 5. Use gentle skincare products